russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Portfolios/Initial Portfolio Review.md

 - You might have experimented with creating user interfaces with SwiftUI in another project.

 How a given student exceeds expectations will vary and is not limited to the examples provided above.

-> [!IMPORTANT]
-> Whatever you have done must be clearly documented in your portfolio, with supporting screenshots *and* text summarizing what you are showing and what you learned.

 ## What to do
 ==No later than the night before your meeting with Mr. Gordon==, please: